Have you ever asked yourself why you do the things you do, or why you want the things you want?

 Well, when you get down to it, the overriding reason why any of us wants anything in life is almost always because we think it will make us happy.

-Whether it’s physical beauty, social recognition or financial success, we are conditioned by modern society to believe that for us to be happy we need to attain these things (extrinsic goals).
+Whether it’s physical beauty, social recognition, or financial success, we are conditioned by modern society to believe that for us to be happy we need to attain these things (extrinsic goals).

-Which brings us to the subject of extrinsic motivation.
+This brings us to the subject of extrinsic motivation.

 In this article, we’ll look at what extrinsic motivation is and if it can truly lead to lasting happiness and overall life satisfaction.